 ASE applicants should note that ‘approved experience’ in one area does not automatically translate to experience across all ASE testing areas.
 Those who pass exams A1 through A8 are awarded the ultimate credential of a Master Automobile Technician.
 This is discussed in detail below.

-It is noted that ASE certification is available in areas other than automobiles.
+Please note that ASE certification is available in areas other than automobiles.
 These include six testing series –

 |ASE Test Series||ASE Tests|